Panama Travel Tips – Everything on Entry, Safety, Climate & Health

 Malaria

-In all of Panama there are only a few cases per year; most cases are concentrated in four remote areas (self-governed indigenous territories in eastern Panama and a remote stretch of the Caribbean coast in the west) which hardly any tourists visit.
-There is no malaria in the areas you will travel to, so neither prophylaxis nor stand-by medication is necessary.
+In all of Panama there are only a few cases a year, and most are concentrated in four remote areas (self-governed indigenous territories in eastern Panama and an isolated stretch of the Caribbean coast in the west) that almost no tourists visit.
+There’s no malaria in the areas you’ll be travelling to, so you need neither prophylaxis nor stand-by medication.

 Yellow Fever

-The last domestic case of yellow fever was recorded in 1972; in general, vaccination is discouraged for people over 60 and for pregnant women.
-The only need for a yellow fever vaccination for Panama arises if you enter from a yellow-fever-affected country (Brazil) or afterwards visit a country that requires vaccination following a trip to Panama; these countries are: Aruba, Bahamas, Bolivia, Bonaire, Ecuador, Guyana, Honduras, Jamaica or Nicaragua (per information from Panama’s Ministry of Health).
+The last domestic case of yellow fever was recorded in 1972, and vaccination is generally discouraged for people over 60 and for pregnant women.
+You’d only need a yellow fever vaccination for Panama if you arrive from a yellow-fever-affected country (Brazil), or if you then go on to a country that requires the vaccination after a trip to Panama; these are: Aruba, Bahamas, Bolivia, Bonaire, Ecuador, Guyana, Honduras, Jamaica or Nicaragua (per information from Panama’s Ministry of Health).

-The tropical illnesses that occasionally occur in urban centers are: dengue, Zika, chikungunya.
-At the moment no epidemics are being recorded, only isolated cases.
-There is a vaccine only for dengue; the best prevention is avoiding insect bites through clothing and insect repellent.
-Important: these illnesses do not occur in the rainforest and in higher-elevation areas, and hardly occur at all in rural areas, so during visits and hikes in these regions you need not worry about these illnesses.
+The tropical illnesses that crop up occasionally in urban centres are dengue, Zika and chikungunya.
+No epidemics are being recorded at the moment, only isolated cases.
+There’s a vaccine for dengue only; the best protection is to avoid insect bites with clothing and insect repellent.
+Important: these illnesses don’t occur in the rainforest or at higher elevations, and hardly ever in rural areas, so you needn’t worry about them during visits and hikes in those regions.

-Various sources of information on the internet, as well as tropical medicine doctors and tropical institutes in Germany, usually recommend a multitude of vaccinations and medications that are not necessary.
+Various sources online, as well as tropical-medicine doctors and tropical institutes in Germany, tend to recommend a long list of vaccinations and medications that simply aren’t necessary.

 Travel Tip on Vaccinations

-In general, it is advisable to keep up to date with the vaccinations you should also have in Germany/Europe; no further vaccinations are necessary.
+As a rule, it’s worth keeping up to date with the vaccinations you’d have in Germany/Europe anyway; no further vaccinations are necessary.

 Sun and Skin

-The most important things for staying healthy in a tropical country are adequate hydration and sun protection: you should definitely use sunscreen and wear a hat/cap, and bring sunglasses, as the sun can be very strong.
-In the dry season from December to April it hardly rains at all, and there is continuously very strong sunshine; around midday the temperature rises to about 34 degrees Celsius, so appropriate sun protection and drinking enough are indispensable.
+The two most important things for staying well in a tropical country are drinking enough and protecting yourself from the sun: always use sunscreen, wear a hat or cap, and bring sunglasses, because the sun can be very strong.
+In the dry season from December to April it hardly rains at all, and the sun shines hard the whole time; around midday the temperature climbs to about 34 degrees Celsius, so proper sun protection and plenty of fluids are essential.

 Safety and Crime

-Panama is a safe travel destination, even though the travel warnings from the foreign ministry often sound otherwise.
-Crime is concentrated in the slums and poorer neighborhoods (especially poorer neighborhoods in Panama City and the center of the city of Colón, where many cruise ships also dock); as an average traveler, and as long as you avoid these neighborhoods, you can spend a worry-free holiday.
-On a group trip in particular, visitors are very well looked after and informed by the agency and tour guide, so the likelihood of becoming the victim of a crime is very low.
-However, as in any travel destination, you should be careful and follow these rules:
+Panama is a safe place to travel, even though foreign-ministry travel warnings often make it sound otherwise.
+Crime is concentrated in the slums and poorer neighbourhoods (in particular the poorer parts of Panama City and the centre of Colón, where many cruise ships dock).
+As an ordinary traveller, and as long as you steer clear of these areas, you can enjoy a worry-free holiday.
+On a group trip especially, visitors are very well looked after and briefed by the agency and tour guide, so the chance of falling victim to crime is very low.
+Still, as anywhere, you should stay alert and follow these rules:

 - Don’t carry large amounts of cash

-- Use the safe in your hotel (if available)
+- Use the safe in your hotel (if there is one)

-- Don’t stay alone at night in remote neighborhoods
+- Don’t be out alone at night in remote neighbourhoods

-- When driving in Panama City, lock the car from the inside
+- When driving in Panama City, keep the car locked from the inside

-Protests and road blockades do occur and the protest culture is different from that in Germany or Austria, but it is nonetheless predominantly peaceful, and as uninvolved tourists you will gladly be told the reasons for the protests.
-You should accept the protesters, their protest actions and their motives.
-In the event of road blockades please stay calm and do not try to break a blockade against the protesters’ will.
+Protests and road blockades do happen, and the protest culture is different from Germany or Austria, but it’s mostly peaceful, and as an uninvolved tourist people will happily explain what the protest is about.
+Respect the protesters, their actions and their reasons.
+If you come across a road blockade, please stay calm and don’t try to force your way through against the protesters’ wishes.

-In case you get caught up in a protest, you should contact your travel coordinator, who will then provide you with the relevant information, the duration of protests and alternatives.
+If you do get caught up in a protest, contact your travel coordinator, who can fill you in on the details, how long protests are likely to last, and any alternatives.

 Taxi Rides

-An important tip for rides in taxis or individual rides:
+An important tip for taxi rides and other one-off trips:

-Most taxi drivers are honest citizens, but above all rather poorer residents who earn their living this way; yet among them there are also a few black sheep.
-So follow the tips below when you use the yellow taxis: Never get into taxis that already have other passengers in them.
-Memorize, or write down, the vehicle number listed on the driver’s door; that is the taxi’s identification number (in critical moments you can tell the taxi driver this number and thereby let them know that you can identify them).
-In Panama City, as far as you are able to, use online services such as Uber.
-Taxis parked in front of your hotel are also safe.
+Most taxi drivers are honest people, mostly poorer residents earning a living this way, though there’s the odd black sheep among them.
+So when you take the yellow taxis, keep these tips in mind: never get into a taxi that already has other passengers in it.
+Memorise or jot down the vehicle number on the driver’s door, which is the taxi’s identification number (in a tricky moment you can read this number out to the driver, letting them know you can identify them).
+In Panama City, use online services like Uber wherever you can.
+Taxis waiting in front of your hotel are also safe to use.

 Climate

-The climate in Panama is tropical, with temperatures that barely vary over the year on average.
-In the lowlands the thermometer climbs to 29 to 34 degrees during the day and falls to as low as 23 degrees at night.
-Temperatures are considerably lower in the country’s higher regions.
+Panama has a tropical climate, with average temperatures that barely change over the year.
+In the lowlands the thermometer climbs to 29 to 34 degrees by day and drops to as low as 23 degrees at night.
+It’s considerably cooler in the country’s higher regions.

-The rainy season lasts from mid-April to mid-December.
-During the rainy season it rains on average every second day for one to three hours, mainly in the afternoon.
-The duration and amount of rain can vary greatly from year to year and depends on whether Panama has an “El Niño” year, a normal year, or a “La Niña” year.
-During the El Niño climate phenomenon it rains less than normal, and during La Niña more than average.
+The rainy season runs from mid-April to mid-December.
+During it, rain falls on average every other day for one to three hours, mostly in the afternoon.
+How long it rains and how much can vary a lot from year to year, depending on whether Panama is having an “El Niño” year, a normal year, or a “La Niña” year.
+El Niño brings less rain than normal, La Niña more than average.

-The rainy and dry seasons also vary depending on the Atlantic or Pacific coast.
-On the Pacific coast there is a pronounced dry season from mid-December to mid-April.
-On the Caribbean coast and in the central cordillera there can still be partly heavy rainfall as late as January.
-In February and March it is then consistently dry on the Caribbean coast too.
-Even in the dry season there are two to three more or less heavy rain showers per month.
-So please don’t be surprised if you are in Panama during the dry season and still get caught in a heavy shower a few times.
-Equally, in the rainy season there is often blue sky, or a few days with no rain or only very little rainfall.
+The rainy and dry seasons also differ between the Atlantic and Pacific coasts.
+The Pacific coast has a pronounced dry season from mid-December to mid-April.
+On the Caribbean coast and in the central cordillera, there can still be heavy rain in places as late as January.
+By February and March it’s reliably dry on the Caribbean coast too.
+Even in the dry season, expect two or three more or less heavy showers a month.
+So don’t be surprised if you’re in Panama during the dry season and still get caught in a downpour a few times.
+By the same token, the rainy season often serves up blue skies, or a run of days with no rain or only a little.

-Also important for the temperature at a location is the altitude; just as in central Europe in the Alps, the higher up you are, the cooler it gets.
-Take a look at the following list with the temperature by altitude.
-Panama in particular is a country where you can quickly move from sea level to 1,000 to 1,500 meters above sea level and even higher (up to 3,475 meters if you visit the summit of Panama’s highest mountain).
-Bear that in mind when you pack your suitcase.
+Altitude matters just as much for the temperature in a given spot: as in the Alps in central Europe, the higher you go, the cooler it gets.
+Have a look at the list below showing temperature by altitude.
+Panama in particular is a country where you can quickly go from sea level to 1,000 to 1,500 metres above sea level and higher still (up to 3,475 metres if you climb the summit of Panama’s highest mountain).
+Keep that in mind when you pack your suitcase.

 Temperature by Altitude (daily low and high values)